aiplanethub/introduction-to-python-intermediate/sets-a-data-structure-in-python/229-Changing the Items of a Set.md

 * Removing items from a Set

-* Getting length of a Set
+* Getting the length of a Set

 * Union and Intersection of two Sets